-- For an installation using the Install\type keyword values of upgrade or flash install, see Table 33-2. - For an installation using the Install\type keyword value of flash update, see Table 33-3.
+- For an installation using the Install_type keyword values of upgrade or flash_install, see Table 36-2. - For an installation using the Install_type keyword value of flash_update, see Table 36-3.

-TABLE 33-2 Solaris Live Upgrade Profile Keywords and Descriptions
+TABLE 36-2 Solaris Live Upgrade Profile Keywords and Descriptions

 Keyword Description (Required) Install_type Defines whether to upgrade the existing Solaris environment on a system or install a Solaris Flash archive on the system.
 Use the following values with this keyword: upgrade for an upgrade flash_install for a Solaris Flash installation flash_update for a Solaris Flash differential installation (Required for a Solaris Flash archive) archive_location Retrieves a Solaris Flash archive from a designated location.
-For a list of values that can be used with this keyword, see "archive_location Keyword" on page 307.
+For a list of values that can be used with this keyword, see "archive_location Keyword" on page 330.
 (Optional) cluster (adding or deleting clusters) Designates whether a cluster is to be added or deleted from the software group that is to be installed on the system.
-For a list of values that can be used with this keyword, see "cluster Profile Keyword (Adding Software Groups)" on page 317.
+For a list of values that can be used with this keyword, see "cluster Profile Keyword (Adding Software Groups)" on page 340.

-TABLE 33-2 Solaris Live Upgrade Profile Keywords and Descriptions (Continued) Keyword Description (Optional) geo Designates the regional locale or locales that you want to install on a system or to add when upgrading a system.
-For a list of values that can be used with this keyword, see "geo Profile Keyword" on page 324.
+TABLE 36-2 Solaris Live Upgrade Profile Keywords and Descriptions (Continued)

+Keyword Description (Optional) geo Designates the regional locale or locales that you want to install on a system or to add when upgrading a system.
+For a list of values that can be used with this keyword, see "geo Profile Keyword" on page 347.
+(Optional) isa_bits Specifies whether 64-bit or 32-bit Solaris 9 packages are to be installed.
+For a list of values that can be used with this keyword, see "isa_bits Profile Keyword" on page 349.
 (Optional) local_customization Before you install a Solaris Flash archive on a clone system, you can create custom scripts to preserve local configurations on the clone system.
 The local_customization keyword designates the directory where you have stored these scripts.
 The value is the path to the script on the clone system.
-For information on predeployment and postdeployment scripts, see "Creating Customization Scripts" on page 189.
+For information on predeployment and postdeployment scripts, see "Creating Customization Scripts" on page 210.
 (Optional) locale Designates the locale packages you want to install or add when upgrading.
-For a list of values that can be used with this keyword, see "locale Profile Keyword" on page 327.
+For a list of values that can be used with this keyword, see "locale Profile Keyword" on page 351.
 (Optional) package Designates whether a package is to be added to or deleted from the software group that is to be installed on the system.
-For a list of values that can be used with this keyword, see "package Profile Keyword" on page 329.
+For a list of values that can be used with this keyword, see "package Profile Keyword" on page 353.

-$\begin{tabular}{ll} \textbf{TABLE 33-3} Solaris Live Upgrade Profile Keywords and Descriptions For Creating a Differential Archive \\ \end{tabular}$
+TABLE 36-3 Solaris Live Upgrade Profile Keywords and Descriptions For Creating a

+Differential Archive

 Keyword Description (Required) Install_type Defines the installation to install a Solaris Flash archive on the system.
 The value for a differential archive is flash_update.
 (Required) archive_location Retrieves a Solaris Flash archive from a designated location.
-For a list of values that can be used with this keyword, see "archive_location Keyword" on page 307.
+For a list of values that can be used with this keyword, see "archive_location Keyword" on page 330.
 (Optional) forced_deployment Forces the installation of a Solaris Flash differential archive onto a clone system that is different than the software expects.
 If you use forced_deployment, all new files are deleted to bring the clone system to the expected state.
 If you are not certain that you want files to be deleted, use the default, which protects new files by stopping the installation.
-(Optional) local_customization Before you install a Solaris Flash archive on a clone system, you can create custom scripts to preserve local configurations on the clone system.
-The local_customization keyword designates the directory where you have stored these scripts.
-The value is the path to the script on the clone system.
-For information about predeployment and postdeployment scripts, see "Creating Customization Scripts" on page 189.

-TABLE 33-3 Solaris Live Upgrade Profile Keywords and Descriptions For Creating a Differential Archive (Continued)
+TABLE 36-3 Solaris Live Upgrade Profile Keywords and Descriptions For Creating a Differential Archive (Continued)